 With a desire to return the personal benefits of privilege to fish Canterbury Salmon waters, I joined the organisation of N Z Salmon Anglers and retired from this position, as President, to pursue ongoing interests in the fishery as a Councillor with North Canterbury Fish & Game.

 Indications that the salmon fishery is not self-sustaining, regular voluntary involvement supports enhancement activities associated with; alevinator and instream ova planting, hatchery maintenance, identification fin clipping hatchery juveniles for subsequent release and stream enhancement projects.

 A great personal achievement in year 2015 was the installation of a wheelchair fishing platform at McIntosh’s on the Waimakariri River, enabling disabled Anglers the opportunity to fish for Salmon on equal terms with other anglers.
 The generosity of architects and construction professionals made this possible to be built and placed professionally.

 In conjunction with the dedication of many like Anglers supporting enhancement projects, a drive exists to represent license holders, volunteers and stake holders with involvement in projects or policy that will improve or reverse a declining salmon and trout fishery trend.

-Kevin is a second term councilor in Hawkes Bay and the region's recently appointed representative on the New Zealand Council.
+Kevin is a second term councilor in Hawkes Bay and the region's appointee on the New Zealand Council.
 Kevin has a keen interest in fishing and hunting, having fished for trout and pursued waterfowl, upland game and game animals in most parts of the country.